-Bottom line up front: we recommend that all S15 users upgrade their pistols with to a metal mag catch, either ours or someone else’s that is properly made (WE ONLY TEST AND WARRANTY OUR OWN).
+Bottom line up front: we recommend that all S15 users upgrade their pistols with to a steel mag catch.
 Here’s why.

 First off, the proper term is mag catch, but we won’t complain if you call it a mag release (clip anyone?).
 S15 mags are of course made from steel, and Glock mag catches are made from polymer.
 This combination is potentially problematic for anyone who plans on actually using their pistol for more than an Instagram prop.